 Cycling infrastructure: Transforming our streets

-The biggest barrier to cycling and walking for people in the UK, is the feeling that it’s not safe and easy to do it.
+The biggest barrier to cycling and walking in the UK is that our streets and communities are not designed to make active travel feel safe and easy.

 When we design streets in our communities that are cycle-friendly, we help to develop healthier and happier places.
 But delivering this requires investment to build separated cycle lanes and create an environment where people feel that it’s safe and pleasant to cycle.

-Funding for cycling and walking is largely a devolved matter, and therefore decided by the respective Governments in Scotland, Wales and Northern Ireland.
-In England the funding arrangements are different in London, but in all of the nations and every region what’s needed is dedicated funding to enable local authorities to plan and then build networks of high-quality cycling and walking infrastructure.
+In all of the nations and every region across the UK, we need to see more money dedicated to cycling, to enable local authorities to plan and then build networks of high-quality cycling and walking infrastructure.

 The Government in Whitehall promised to double levels of cycling by 2025, and governments across the UK have put forward strategies, plans and proposals to increase active travel.
 But to achieve those targets, and make cycling the natural form of transport requires a significant increase in funding.